HBrochet/MultivariateCreativeTelescoping.jl/docs/src/QuickStart.md

 Vector of Ore polynomials
 ```
 These equations do not necessarily define a holonomic ideal hence we have to take the Weyl closure.
-Note that the WeylClosure command returns only an holonomic approximation.
+Note that the WeylClosure command returns only an holonomic approximation of the Weyl closure.
 ```jldoctest Quickstart
 julia> init = weyl_closure_init(A)
 WeylClosureInit